-NURS 7331 Population Health at the Organizational and Public Policy Level (3:2.5:4.5,0) The course prepares nurse leaders in the DNP role with the skills to evaluate care delivery, health promotion and disease prevention models and strategies related to community, environmental, occupational, cultural, and socioeconomic dimensions of health.
+NURS 7331 Population Health at the Organizational and Public Policy Level (3:2.5:4.5,0) Prerequisites: Concurrent enrollment in or completion of core leadership courses and core evidence-based courses.
+The course prepares nurse leaders in the DNP role with the skills to evaluate care delivery models and strategies related to community, environmental, occupational, cultural, and socioeconomic dimensions of health.
 Students will learn to access and analyze population-level health data, design evidence-based interventions at the organizational and public policy level and predict and analyze outcomes to improve population health.